ritza-co/CodeCapsules/CodeCapsulesvHeroku.md

 | 8 clicks    | 9 clicks|   11 clicks |

 Through this process, I found that Code Capsules was easier.
-Code Capsules follows a direct pipeline - make a team, space, then a Capsule.
+As detailed in the next section, Code Capsules follows a direct pipeline to deploy the web application.
 There is less to click on and less clutter to get to production - and doesn't require a credit card.

 ## Code Capsules